franblas/trognon/README.md

 - `Main`
 The main activity implements the logic for the scanner using the smartphone camera.
 It also setups the alarm manager for notifications (see below for more details).
-If the user permissions are not allowed it redirects to the on boarding (first time only).
+The camera is paused automatcialy if there is no activity for about 30s.
 The activity has a sliding menu on the left and an action bar on top.

 - `About`
 The about activity is quite the same as the on boarding one, however it has a sliding menu on the left